Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: The memFPK equation for SDOF oscillators excited by FGN

-Then, we can obtain the memFPK equation for the statistical solutions to (\ref{SDS}) as (\ref{memFPK-2d-sdof}), for the proofs, readers can see Remark \ref{remark-nonlinear} in Section 3.
-The joint PDF of $X$ and $V$, satisfies the following memFPK equation:
+Then, we can obtain the memFPK equation for governing the PDF of Eq.~(\ref{SDS}) as Eq.~(\ref{memFPK-2d-sdof}), for the proofs, readers can see Remark \ref{remark-nonlinear} in Section 3.
+The joint PDF of $X$ and $V$, satisfies the following memFPK equation